-This update of the Woodvale Community Plan has been developed by the residents of Woodvale.
+This update of the Woodvale Community Plan has been developed in a partnership between the residents of Woodvale.

 Achievement of community priorities through implementation of this plan will be achieved by community members working together and in partnership with other organisations that may be able to assist with funding, works and expert advice.